AmirHosein-Gharaati/os-lab/README.md

 + `leftChopstick`: a chopstick object (which is the left chopstick of the philosopher)
 + `rightChopstick`: a chopstick object (which is the right chopstick of the philosopher)
 + `eatingCounter`: number of eating times of the philosopher
-+ `isHungry`: a boolean which states if the philospher is hungry or not.
-The initial value is `false`
++ `isHungry`: a boolean which states if the philosopher is hungry or not.
+The initial value is `true`

 optional:
 + `random`: a `Random` object for simulating eating of everything within a time frame